Palmer College of Chiropractic: Port Orange campus

-San Jose, Calif. campus
+San Jose campus

-Palmer’s West campus is located in San Jose, Calif.
-The San Jose Campus will close on June 2025, The Palmer board decided mid March 2022 to close the campus due to "escalation of the building lease, the high cost of living, the employment market, and the college's cost to deliver the program in California compelled the decision to phase out the West campus".
+Palmer's West campus is located in San Jose, California.
+The San Jose Campus will close in June 2025.
+The Palmer board decided in mid-March 2022 to close the campus due to the "escalation of the building lease, the high cost of living, the employment market, and the college's cost to deliver the program in California compelled the decision to phase out the West campus".

 Accreditation

-The Doctor of Chiropractic Degree Program of Palmer College of Chiropractic’s campuses are accredited by the Commission on Accreditation of the Council on Chiropractic Education (CCE).
+The Doctor of Chiropractic Degree Program of Palmer College of Chiropractic’s campuses is accredited by the Commission on Accreditation of the Council on Chiropractic Education (CCE).

 Palmer College of Chiropractic’s campuses are regionally accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

 Athletics

 Palmer College Dragons Hockey

-Palmer College of Chiropractic men's hockey team, known as the Palmer Dragons, are part of the Mid-America Collegiate Hockey Association (MACHA) and American Collegiate Hockey Association (ACHA) Division II.
+Palmer College of Chiropractic men's hockey team, known as the Palmer Dragons, is part of the Mid-America Collegiate Hockey Association (MACHA) and American Collegiate Hockey Association (ACHA) Division II.